petraratkai/ISSIE_DrawBlock/docs/ReadMeCodeAnalysis.md

 ![partial_autoroute_example](img/analysis/partialAutoroute.svg)

 ## Smart auto-routing
 Following the discussion during the project demonstration, the following section has been added to detail the design philosophy around smart auto-routing.
 Implementing smart auto-routing was considered, and after some exploratory discussions was ultimately rejected.
-Although a heuristic
-- A heuristic based approach
+It is of critical importance that a smart auto-routing implementation does not cause un-intutive behaviour for routing problems (i.e. either it works well or it does nothing).
+Although a heuristic based approach could work well for simple cases, and could be disabled for complex ones, but we felt as though this approach was not forward thinking.
+A complete routing solution, involving a pathfinding algorithm like A* or Dijkstra's, was considered to be the ideal approach.
+However, this would require completely rewriting the current routing logic, which is non-trivial, particularly for a project of this scope.
+We felt as though building on the complexity of the current implementation would make re-writing the autorouting more difficult for the future maintainers of the code.

 ## Radial wires
 Radial wires are one of the wire types selectable in the view menu, which shows if wire are connected by having a curve.
 The default radius for these curves is defined as `static member radius = 5.0` in `Wire` type.
 However, for very small wires, this radius is changed to prevent visual bugs.
 When drawing radii, the length of the smalles segment the curve connects to is checked, and if its length is <5, the radius is shrunk to match it.